2.3 Make your site Search Engine-friendly

 2.3.3 Rewrite dynamic URLs

-A common problem for online stores, forums, blogs or other database-driven sites is: pages often have unclear URLs like this: www.weddinggift.com/?item=32554, and you cannot say which good or article it leads to.
-Though instead, they could have www.weddinggift.com/silk-linen.html, or www.weddinggift.com/pots.html, where you can easily see what's on the page.
+A common problem for online stores, forums, blogs or other database–driven sites is: pages often have unclear URLs like this: www.weddinggift.com/?item=32554, and you cannot say which good or article it leads to.
+Though instead, they could have URLs like www.weddinggift.com/silk–linen.html, or www.weddinggift.com/pots.html, where you can easily see what's on the page.

 This is, basically, hiding dynamic URLs behind the SE-friendly URLs.
 I'll give you an example for an online store.